Acumatica/Acumatica-OIDCDemo/README.md

 > **Warning**
 >
-> **This library and customization project was used during Acumatica Dev Conference 2023 Day 2.
+> **This library and customization project was used during Acumatica Dev Conference 2023 Day 2 to demonstrate setting up Acumatica Site as an Identity Provider (IdP) using OpenID Connect (OIDC) protocol supporting custom scopes and claims.
 This is not meant for production use as is.**
 >
 >
 >